lyove/next-popup/README.md

   trigger, // required
   content, // required
   mountContainer,
-  placement: Placement.Top, // Set the position of the popover
+  placement: PlacementType.Top, // Set the position of the popover
   emit: EmitType.Hover // Set to open the popover when the mouse hovers over the trigger });